Wits Sterkfontein Caves

 Our guide, Norman, had one, but when I was further back in the group, I missed being shown into some dark areas

-There are no places that you have to squeeze through, though you need to bend or crawl through a 1 metre (3 feet) high ‘obstacle’ at one point!
+There are no places that you have to squeeze through, though you need to bend or crawl through a 1 metre (3 feet) high ‘obstacle’ at one point – although there is a longer, but easier, bypass!

 Once back on the surface, you can either go directly back to the Visitors Centre, or via a longer route past the excavations, that have been worked on continuously since 1966.